Elijah-ug/utilityPayments/README.md

 - Registration: Schools are registered by the platform admin to avoid froud on the platform.
 We require a school name and school wallet address

 - Payment: Tuition is paid directly through the platform using stablecoins (like USDC or LINK), ensuring instant and borderless transactions.
 Though, for now we're using AfroBlocks (AFB) ERC20 token
+  (Payers head to the client dashboard, there's Deposit, withdraw and pay tution)

 Receipt Generation: After payment, users can download an instant PDF receipt for proof of payment.